rage/cyber-security-base-19/data/module-1/part-1/9-internet.md

 * NAT service, which maps local IP address, TCP/UDP port combinations to global IP address, ports.
 This is specifically handy, if the internet service provider (ISP) provides only one IP address but a user wishes to have multiple devices connected.
-NAT allows users to have local unique IP addresses that are mapped the same global IP address.
+NAT allows users to have local unique IP addresses that are mapped to the same global IP address.
 The mapping is done using either TCP or UDP ports.

 </text-box>